okta/okta-spring-boot/README.md

 }
 ```

-3. Specify your resource server configuration (JWT or Opaque) by extending the `WebSecurityConfigurerAdapter` class
+3. Specify your resource server configuration (for JWT or Opaque Token validation) by extending the `WebSecurityConfigurerAdapter` class
 and overriding the `configure` method.

 ```java